Texas USDA Loan

 However, rates on USDA loans will depend on your financial situation.

-A high credit score coupled with a sizeable down payment will allow you to get the best rate.
+To get the best rate, you will need ahigh credit score coupled with a sizeable down payment.
 The more financially strong you appear to your lender, the lower your rate will be.

 USDA Mortgage Loans Pros and Cons